nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 mechanism running, from outside, dated, where anyone can hold it to account.

+Under the credit problem sits a deeper one.
+A footnote is a forwarding address.
+It says: the evidence is not here, go and ask them.
+Almost nobody goes.
+So a citation is a promise the reader takes on faith, and a result is not checked by being cited, however many times.
+If you hold the evidence in your own hands and can rerun it, the result is checked, whether or not a journal ever said so.
+The check is the thing; the pointer is a stand-in for it when the check is out of reach.
+Our institutions have that backwards.
+What gets believed is what the pipeline has stamped, and the stamp is on the envelope, not the
+contents: a true result with no stamp is waved away because there is nothing to cite, and a false result with the stamp travels for years looking like knowledge.
+The pipeline, not the evidence, decides who is believed, and everyone who wants to be believed has to queue for it.
+It does not have to work that way.
+A record in which every claim carries its grade, checked by machine, cited at source, or taken on a named person's word, would let anyone look instead of asking whom to trust.
+That is a problem of how the record is built, and a problem of that kind can have an engineered solution.

 Science is not the only commons in this argument.
 Open source is the other, and I have argued twice in this series that a commons cannot be run as a business without ceasing to be one.[^sovereign][^anamnesis]